sadmoonphoenix/corruptedresources/README.md

 # CorruptedResources
 ## The resource pack for TheCorruptedGhosty
 ### This resource pack requires some mods to work as intended.
 Read below.
 #### This resource pack is intended for Java Edition.
-Bedrock port may be coming soon.
+Bedrock port can be found [here](https://github.com/sadmoonphoenix/corruptedresources/tree/TEST_bedrock).
 Special thanks to [@ShoomyD](https://github.com/ShroomyD) for the enbee textures!
 \
 \